How well is the state justice and corrections system protecting inmates and detainees from COVID-19?

 Initially, county jails have taken the lead, Melone said, by releasing close to 100 people statewide.
 Prosecutors are agreeing in many cases to allow nonviolent offenders with little time left to their sentences, to get out early, she said.

-She’s also seen cases where law enforcement has taken steps to reduce arrests, in favor of issuing summons, where appropriate, and pre-trial detainees are being quickly bailed out.
+She’s also seen cases where law enforcement has taken steps to reduce arrests, in favor of issuing summonses, where appropriate, and pre-trial detainees are being quickly bailed out.

 Recent bail reform efforts have proven helpful in keeping the jail populations low to begin with, according to ACLU-NH Political Director Jeanne Hruska.